FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Experiments

 \subsubsection{Metrics}

-Both benchmarks use a probabilistic evaluation metric based on the Weighted Quantile Loss (\textbf{WQL}).
-While GIFT-Eval refers to this metric as \textbf{CRPS}, the underlying formulation is equivalent, as WQL can be interpreted as a quantile-based approximation of the CRPS.

-For each time series, we generate probabilistic forecasts and compute two normalized metrics: Mean Absolute Scaled Error (\textbf{MASE}) measures point forecast accuracy, while CRPS and WQL measure the probabilistic forecast accuracy.
-Both metrics are normalized per task using a Seasonal Naive baseline.
-Final scores are reported as the geometric mean across tasks.
-For consistency with the leaderboards, we refer to the normalized probabilistic metric as CRPS in GIFT-ZS and WQL in Chronos-ZS.
-The normalized and averaged MASE are simply referred to as MASE.
+The Gift-Eval benchmark uses two metrics for comparison, the Mean Absolute Scaled Error (\textbf{MASE}) for point forecasting accuracy and the quantile-based \textbf{CRPS} metric for the probabilistic forecasting accuracy.
+Before reporting, both metrics are normalized per task using a Seasonal Naive baseline.
+Final scores are reported as the geometric mean across all 97 tasks of the GIFT-Eval benchmark.